cisco-en-programmability/ansible-collection-catalystwan/roles/onboarding_controllers/README.md

 Variables expected by this role:

 - `manager_instances`: A list of Manager instances containing management IP, admin username, and admin password.
-- `vsmart_instances`: A list of vSmart instances containing necessary details for onboarding.
+- `controller_instances`: A list of Controller instances containing necessary details for onboarding.
-- `vbond_instances`: A list of vBond instances containing necessary details for onboarding.
+- `validator_instances`: A list of Validator instances containing necessary details for onboarding.

 Example of `manager_instances`: